4 Year Old Passes Out When Upset

 Khalil

-Question: My son is 4 years old, when he gets hurt or angry he starts to cry but nothing comes out, his eyes roll in the back of his head and he starts to have seizures, then passes out.
+My son is 4 years old, when he gets hurt or angry he starts to cry but nothing comes out, his eyes roll in the back of his head and he starts to have seizures, then passes out.

-What can I do for my son because I don't want to be away from him if it continues to happen.
+What can I do for my son because I don’t want to be away from him if it continues to happen?
 Thank you

 Breath-Holding Spells In Children

-From what you describe, it sounds as if he has something called breath-holding spells.
-They are actually more common than one would think, and affect around 1-5% of all toddlers.
-They often start at around the age of 2 and then disappear at around 5 or 6 years old.
-And most important, despite being very frightening for the people seeing the seizure, they are not dangerous for the child.
+A breath-holding spell is not a seizure; it is a transient period in which young children stop breathing after crying, generally because of anger or pain.
+Breath-holding spells often start at around the age of 2 and disappear at around 5 or 6 years old.
+And most important, despite being very frightening for the people seeing the event, they are not dangerous for the child.

 There are a few things you can do about the situation.
 First of all, talk again to a pediatrician, to make sure what is happening really is breath-holding spells.
 Sometimes they can be confused with other illnesses, such as epilepsy.
 They are different, though, and a doctor can tell them apart.
-Try to document all symptoms both before, during and the seizure to discuss with the doctor.

-Epilepsy is a lot less common than breath-holding spells and the seizures do not typically occur when a child is upset.
-A characteristic sequence of stimulus (such as getting hurt), a cry, pause, facial color change, limp unresponsiveness and then jerking marks it as a breath-holding spell, not epilepsy.
-The best way to distinguish epilepsy from breath-holding is to search for a trigger: epilepsy rarely has one and breath-holding almost always does - like in your son's case.
+The best way to distinguish epilepsy from breath-holding is to search for a trigger: epilepsy rarely has one and breath-holding almost always does – like in your son’s case.

-I understand that you don't want to be away from your son when it happens.
-But that isn't always possible, for example if you have to go to work.
+When all that is done, make sure you know enough about this situation to be able to teach other people that may be around when it happens.
+I understand that you don’t want to be away from your son when it happens.
+But that isn’t always possible, for example, if you have to go to work.
+If you can tell his babysitter, teacher et cetera, what is going on and how to deal with it, then you don’t have to be so worried.

-Remember that if it really is a breath-holding spell, it is an involuntary reflex that isn't dangerous and that he will grow out of.
+Remember that if it really is a breath-holding spell, it is an involuntary reflex that isn’t dangerous and that he will grow out of.
+However, you should contact your doctor if breath-holding spells occur more often than usual or if your son stops breathing for more than a minute or has trouble breathing.

 I hope this helps,